The Population Bomb

 The Population Bomb is a 1968 book co-authored by former Stanford University professor Paul R. Ehrlich and former Stanford senior researcher in conservation biology Anne H. Ehrlich.
 From the opening page, it predicted worldwide famines due to overpopulation, as well as other major societal upheavals, and advocated immediate action to limit population growth.
 Fears of a "population explosion" existed in the mid-20th century baby boom years, but the book and its authors brought the idea to an even wider audience.

 The book has been criticized since its publication for an alarmist tone, and over the subsequent decades, for inaccurate assertions and failed predictions.
 For instance, regional famines have occurred since the publication of the book, but not world famines.
-The Ehrlichs themselves still stand by the book despite the flaws identified by its critics, with Paul stating in 2009 that "perhaps the most serious flaw in The Bomb was that it was much too optimistic about the future," despite having predicted catastrophic global famines that never came to pass.
+The Ehrlichs themselves continued to stand by the book despite the flaws identified by its critics, with Paul stating in 2009 that "perhaps the most serious flaw in The Bomb was that it was much too optimistic about the future," despite having predicted catastrophic global famines that never came to pass.
 They believe that it achieved their goals because "it alerted people to the importance of environmental issues and brought human numbers into the debate on the human future."
+Others have argued that the basic thesis of the book was "far more prescient than most in recognizing the diverse contemporary threats posed by the size and growth rate of the human population, not only to adequate food supply but also to Earth’s climate, air quality, fresh water, and biodiversity, as well as to the management capacity of governments."